wp-plugins/very-simple-signup-form/readme.txt

 License: GNU General Public License v3 or later License URI: http://www.gnu.org/licenses/gpl-3.0.html Requires at Least: 3.7
-Tested up to: 4.1
+Tested up to: 4.0
 Stable tag: trunk
 Tags: simple, responsive, signup, signupform, subscribe, subscription, email, honeypot, captcha, widget, sidebar

 == Changelog ==
 Version 1.2
+- added translatable form subject
+- updated language files

+Version 1.1
 - adjusted plugin for use as widget only.
-The shortcode for displaying form on page is still supported, but do not use shortcode + widget.
+The shortcode for displaying form on page is still supported.
+Do not use shortcode + widget because this may cause a conflict.
-- added translatable form subject
 - updated language files

 Version 1.0